maciakl/pv/README.md

     set previewer pv

+Usage:

+    Usage: pv.exe <file>
+    Options:
+        -v, --version   Show version
+        -h, --help      Show this help
+        -c, --config    Show configuration

 ## Configuration

 You can configure the previewers and their arguments by creating a `~/.pvrc` file (it's `%USERPROFILE%\.pvrc` on Windoes).

 Here is an example:

-    imageviewer = chafa
-    mdviewer = glow
+    image_viewer=chafa
+    md_viewer=glow
-    mdviewerargs = --style=dark
+    md_viewer_opts = --style=dark
-    wordviewer = pandoc
+    word_viewer = pandoc
-    wordviewerargs = --to=ansi
+    word_viewer_args = --to=ansi
-    webviewer = w3m
+    web_viewer = w3m
-    webviewerargs = -dump
-    exeviewer = file
+    exe_viewer = file
-    defaultviewer = less
+    default_viewer = less

-You only have specify the "args" if you want to pass additional arguments to the previewer.
-If you don't specify a viewer for a given file type, the default viewer will be used.
+Each viewer has a corresponding `_args` and `_opts` setting, both of which are optional and only need to be specified if you want to override the defaults.
+Both are used to pass additional arguments to the viewer executable.
+The difference is as follows:

+- The `_opts` arguments are passed before the file path
+- The `_args` arguments are passed after the file path

 You can check the current configuration by running:

-    pv -version
+    pv -c

-It will display the program version as well as the current configuration.
+This will output the current configuration and corresponding opt and arg values.

-### Configuration options
+### Viewers

+Following viewers are available:

+- `image_viewer` - used with the following file extensions: ".jpg", ".jpeg", ".png", ".gif", ".bmp", ".tiff", ".svg", ".webp", ".ico", ".jit", ".jif", ".jfi"
+- `md_viewer` - used with the following file extensions: ".md", ".markdown", ".mkd", ".mkdn", ".mdwn", ".mdown", ".mdtxt"
+- `pdf_viewer` - used with the following file extensions: ".pdf"
+- `music_viewer` - used with the following file extensions: ".mp3", ".flac", ".wav", ".ogg", ".m4a", ".wma", ".aac", ".aiff", ".alac", ".ape", ".dsd", ".dts", ".mka", ".mpc", ".ofr", ".ofs", ".opus", ".tak", ".tta", ".wv"
+- `video_viewer` - used with the following file extensions: ".mp4", ".mkv", ".webm", ".avi", ".mov", ".wmv", ".flv", ".3gp", ".mpg", ".mpeg", ".m2v", ".m4v", ".m2ts", ".ts", ".mts", ".vob", ".divx", ".xvid", ".rm", ".rmvb", ".asf", ".ogv", ".3g2", ".f4v", ".h264", ".h265", ".hevc", ".vp9", ".vp8", ".av1"
+- `zip_viewer` - used with the following file extensions: ".zip", ".jar"
+- `sevenz_viewer` - used with the following file extensions: ".7z"
+- `rar_viewer` - used with the following file extensions: ".rar"
+- `word_viewer` - used with the following file extensions: ".doc", ".docx", ".odt", ".rtf"
+- `excel_viewer` - used with the following file extensions: ".xlsx"
+- `web_viewer` - used with the following file extensions: ".html", ".htm", ".xhtml", ".mhtml", ".mht"
+- `exe_viewer` - used with the following file extensions: ".exe", ".dll", ".msi", ".sys", ".msx"
+- `text_viewer` - used with the following extensions: ".txt"
+- `default_viewer` - used when no other viewer is specified

 The "viewer" options need to be actual executables or executable scripts that output their results to stdout.
-The "args" options are optional and can be any arguments you want to pass to the viewer.

-- `imageviewer` - used with the following file extensions: ".jpg", ".jpeg", ".png", ".gif", ".bmp", ".tiff", ".svg", ".webp", ".ico", ".jit", ".jif", ".jfi"
-- `imageviewerargs` -  optional args for the image viewer

-- `mdviewer` - used with the following file extensions: ".md", ".markdown", ".mkd", ".mkdn", ".mdwn", ".mdown", ".mdtxt"
-- `mdviewerargs` - optional args for the markdown viewer

-- `pdfviewer` - used with the following file extensions: ".pdf"
-- `pdfviewerargs` - optional args for the pdf viewer

-- `musicviewer` - used with the following file extensions: ".mp3", ".flac", ".wav", ".ogg", ".m4a", ".wma", ".aac", ".aiff", ".alac", ".ape", ".dsd", ".dts", ".mka", ".mpc", ".ofr", ".ofs", ".opus", ".tak", ".tta", ".wv"
-- `musicviewerargs` - optional args for the music viewer

-- `videoviewer` - used with the following file extensions: ".mp4", ".mkv", ".webm", ".avi", ".mov", ".wmv", ".flv", ".3gp", ".mpg", ".mpeg", ".m2v", ".m4v", ".m2ts", ".ts", ".mts", ".vob", ".divx", ".xvid", ".rm", ".rmvb", ".asf", ".ogv", ".3g2", ".f4v", ".h264", ".h265", ".hevc", ".vp9", ".vp8", ".av1"
-- `videoviewerargs` = ""

-- `zipviewer` - used with the following file extensions: ".zip", ".jar"
-- `zipviewerargs` - optional args for the zip viewer

-- `sevenzviewer` - used with the following file extensions: ".7z"
-- `sevenzviewerargs` - optional args for the 7z viewer

-- `rarviewer` - used with the following file extensions: ".rar"
-- `rarviewerargs` - optional args for the rar viewer

-- `wordviewer` - used with the following file extensions: ".doc", ".docx", ".odt", ".rtf"
-- `wordviewerargs` - optional args for the word viewer

-- `excelviewer` - used with the following file extensions: ".xlsx"
-- `excelviewerargs` - optional args for the excel viewer

-- `webviewer` - used with the following file extensions: ".html", ".htm", ".xhtml", ".mhtml", ".mht"
-- `webviewerargs` - optional args for the web viewer

-- `exeviewer` - used with the following file extensions: ".exe", ".dll", ".msi", ".sys", ".msx"
-- `exeviewerargs` - optional args for the exe viewer

-- `defaultviewer` - used when no other viewer is specified
-- `defaultviewerargs` - optional args for the default viewer

-Using `bat` as the default viewer is recommended as it usually works well with most file types.

 Current defaults are:

-        imageviewer:     chafa
+        imageviewer:     chafa <file>
-        textviewer:      bat
+        textviewer:      bat --color=always <file> --theme=dracula
-        mdviewer:        glow --style=dracula
+        mdviewer:        glow --style=dracula <file>
-        pdfviewer:       pdftotext -
+        pdfviewer:       pdftotext <file> -
         musicviewer:     exiftool
         videoviewer:     exiftool
-        zipviewer:       unzip -l
+        zipviewer:       unzip -l <file>
-        sevenzviewer:    7z l
+        sevenzviewer:    7z l <file>
-        rarviewer:       unrar l
+        rarviewer:       unrar l <file>
-        wordviewer:      pandoc --to=plain
+        wordviewer:      pandoc --to=plain <file>
-        excelviewer:     xlsx2csv -o=-
+        excelviewer:     xlsx2csv -o=- <file>
-        webviewer:       lynx -dump
+        webviewer:       lynx -dump <file>
-        exeviewer:       exiftool
+        exeviewer:       hyxel <file>
-        defaultviewer:   bat --color=always
+        defaultviewer:   bat --color=always <file>

+Using `bat` as the default viewer is recommended as it usually works well with most file types.

 ## Depedencies